Synthesis and materialization of a reaction-diffusion French flag pattern: Results

-Our first goal was to create an immobile concentration front in the presence of a morphogen gradient, which we have called a Polish flag.
-We performed patterning experiments within 5 cm-long sealed glass microchannels of $4\times0.2$~mm$^2$ cross-section (Figure~\ref{fig1}C).
-An exponential gradient of morphogen R$_1$ with a characteristic length $l = 2$~cm was generated along the longitudinal axis of the channel by partially mixing two solutions with different $R_1$ by Taylor dispersion (Figure~\ref{fig1}E and Extended Data Figure~\ref{fig:gradFit}).
-In this geometry the gradient was stable within 10\% over 10~h (Extended Data Figure~\ref{fig:gradFit}).
-Initially the channel contained homogeneous concentrations of the three enzymes, dNTPs, $T_{A_1} = 25$~nM, $A_1 = 1$~nM, and a gradient of $R_1$ in the range $0-200$~nM.
-The evolution of $A_1$ was measured by adding a fluorescent DNA intercalator and recording time-lapse fluorescence images in an inverted microscope.
-Figure~\ref{fig1}D displays the spatio-temporal dynamics of the patterning process.
-A short, purely reactional, initial phase generated a sharp profile of $A_1$ at a location corresponding to low morphogen concentration (Extended Data Figure~\ref{fig:1Polish_flag_pT}a).
-This profile later moved to the right through a reaction-diffusion (RD) mechanism, progressively decelerating until it stopped at the center of the channel at a position where $R_1^{RD} = 30\pm5$~nM.
-The characteristic width of the front was 2~mm, 10-fold sharper than the morphogen gradient, and remained immobile up to 15 h (Extended Data Figure~\ref{fig:1Polish_flag_pT}b).
-When, instead of the repressor, the autocatalyst template was used as the morphogen, the complementary Polish flag pattern was obtained (Figure~S3-S4).
-Stationary patterns were observed also when the morphogen gradient was immobilized on a surface (Figure S7).
+Our first goal was to create an immobile concentration front in the presence of a morphogen gradient, which we have called a Polish flag pattern.
+We performed patterning experiments within 5 cm-long sealed glass microchannels of $4\times0.2$~mm$^2$ cross-section (Fig.~\ref{fig1}c).
+A gradient of morphogen R$_1$ was generated along the longitudinal axis of the channel, noted $x$, by partially mixing two solutions with different $R_1$ by Taylor dispersion (Fig.~\ref{fig1}e and Supplementary Fig.~\ref{fig:gradFit}).
+The gradient was well approximated by an exponential decay $e^{(x-x_0)/l}$ with characteristic length $l = 2$~cm.
+Because diffusion is slow over long distances the gradient was stable over 50~h (within 10\% at the center of the channel, as expected for the diffusion of a 17-mer ssDNA, see Supplementary Fig.~\ref{fig:gradFit}).
+Initially, the channel contained homogeneous concentrations of the three enzymes, dNTPs, $T_{A_1} = 25$~nM, $A_1 = 1$~nM, and a gradient of $R_1$ in the range $0-200$~nM.
+Throughout this work, the concentration of the network nodes, here A$_1$, was related to fluorescence intensity using two methods (see Methods).
+Either by adding the DNA intercalator EvaGreen, for which the fluorescence signal is proportional to the concentration of dsDNA, or by labeling one template with a fluorophore that is quenched upon hybridization.
+In order to facilitate the interpretation of the data we represent in all figures the fluorescence shift, which is the absolute value of the difference between the fluorescence intensity at a given time and at initial time.
+As a consequence, at low concentration, the fluorescence shift is proportional to the concentration of the node species (see Methods).
+The fluorescence inside the channel was measured by recording time-lapse images with an inverted microscope.
+Fig.~\ref{fig1}d displays the spatio-temporal dynamics of the patterning process.
+A short, purely reactional initial phase generated a sharp profile of $A_1$ at a location corresponding to low morphogen concentration (Supplementary Fig.~\ref{fig:1Polish_flag_pT}).
+This profile later moved to the right through a RD mechanism, progressively decelerating until it stopped at the center of the channel at a position where $R_1^{RD} = 30\pm5$~nM.
+The front remained immobile up to 15 h and its characteristic width, defined as the decay length of a sigmoidal fit to the data, was $\lambda = 2$~mm, 10-fold sharper than the morphogen gradient (Fig.~\ref{fig1}d and Supplementary Fig.~\ref{fig:1Polish_flag_pT}).
+When, instead of the repressor, the autocatalyst template was used as the morphogen, the complementary Polish flag pattern was obtained (Supplementary Figs.~\ref{fig:1Bifurc_CB}-\ref{fig:1Polish_flag_CB}).